Local Provider Partnership

 - Important updates and resources for your team and your patients

 - Programs that could improve time to transplant for your patients

 - Data specific to your center and program opportunities

 How many transplant centers are participating in the program?

 The Local Provider Partnership program began in July 2019.
 We have Clinical Operations Partners on the ground at:

-- Emory University Bone Marrow & Stem Cell Transplant, Winship Cancer Institute in Atlanta
+- Emory University Bone Marrow & Stem Cell Transplant, Winship Cancer Institute, Atlanta, GA

-- The James Cancer Center at Ohio State University
+- The James Cancer Center at Ohio State University, Cleveland, OH

 Get started with the Local Provider Partnership program